Muslim Canadian federal election turnout driven by fact 'so much was at stake'

 "Honestly, this is the first election that I've ever actually been engaged in," the 22-year-old from Hamilton said.

-Ahmed is one of Canada's one million or so Muslims, a segment of the population expected to grow so rapidly that Statistics Canada estimates by 2030 they will account for one in 10 Canadians.
+Ahmed is one of Canada's one million or so Muslims, a segment of the population expected to grow so rapidly that Statistics Canada estimates by 2036, they are expected to make up to 7.2 per cent of the population of Canada.
 But Muslims have historically had one of the poorest voter turnout rates per capita of any religious group in the country, some research suggests — that is, until October's federal election.

 - Multiple groups rally GTA's Muslim vote